 Long Term-Personal Care Services (LT-PCS) – A Medicaid state plan service which provides assistance with ADL and IADL as an alternative to institutional care to qualified Medicaid beneficiaries who are age 21 or older and meet specific program requirements.

-Louisiana Department of Health (LDH) - The state agency responsible for administering the state’s Medicaid Program and other healthand -related services including aging and adult services, public health, mental health, developmental disabilities, and behavioral health services.
+Louisiana Department of Health (LDH) - The state agency responsible for administering the state’s Medicaid Program and other health-related services including aging and adult services, public health, mental health, developmental disabilities, and behavioral health services.

 Louisiana Service Reporting System (LaSRS) – A secure modular web application developed by an LDH contractor to issue PAs and confirm post authorizations through EVV.